Bouni/python-luxtronik/README.md

 Afterwards the module can be used like any other Python module, i.e. it can be imported via `import luxtronik` from your Python scripts.

-If you want to install he latest version from the git repo you can do that with the following command:
+If you want to install the latest version from the git repo you can do that with the following command:

 ```shell